Lyman Lake Petroglyphs And Famous Kokopelli-Flute Player Left By Ancestors Of The Hopi Indians

 The pueblo ruins were built by ancestors of the Hopi Indians, who see the abandoned houses, broken pottery fragments, and markings on the rocks as a record left by their ancestors during the migrations described in Hopi oral tradition.

 Created as an irrigation reservoir by damming the Little Colorado River, Lyman Lake State Park contains a number of pueblo ruins and rock art sites.
-Both Rattlesnake Point Pueblo and the Lyman Lake rock art site are important places to Hopi people.
-Hopi consider these site as homes of their ancestors during their migrations and the petroglyphs are these ancient people's signs.
+Both Rattlesnake Point Pueblo and the Lyman Lake rock art site are important places for Hopi people.
+Hopi people consider these sites as homes of their ancestors during their migrations and the petroglyphs are these ancient people's signs.

 In many cases, the designs are associated with particular clans and events that took place during their